 In most places, the problem is not a complete lack of water but pollution of the available water by organisms and chemicals.
 What is the most efficient way to turn polluted water into clean water?
-Run it through the Slingshot, the brainchild of Dean Kamen, inventor of the Segway, the two-wheeled personal transporter that has become ubiquitous.
+Run it through the Slingshot.
+This is the brainchild of Dean Kamen, inventor of the Segway, the two-wheeled personal transporter that has become ubiquitous.
 Kamen is the founder of Deka Research and Development in New Hampshire, and is one of our personal entrepreneurship heroes.
 After developing many medical equipment innovations, he’s now changing the world.

 The genius of the Slingshot is that it is portable and efficient, requiring much less energy than its predecessors.
 Like most distillers, dirty water is boiled and turned into steam that rises away from the pollutants and then condenses into clean water.
 But that’s where the similarity ends.

 Kamen’s machine has a small pump that pipes in water from a polluted well or river and turns it to steam in a boiling chamber.
 The pollutants flow out of the chamber by a separate hose.
 Then the steam rises into a compressor which pressurizes it.
 The pressurization increases the vapor’s temperature and raises its boiling point.
 This allows it to condense back to water at a temperature higher than the standard boiling point.
 So now you have liquid water hotter than the boiling point.
 Then he runs the superheated water past the incoming flow of dirty water in a counter-flow heat exchanger.
 This cools the clean water and vaporizes the dirty water, starting the process over again.